-Mourning Dove Films is located in Peoria, Illinois—a historic part of Central Illinois that once was an entertainment Mecca in the days of vaudeville and theater palaces.
-Rich with a burgeoning independent filmmaking community, Peoria possesses the potential to become prominent as a fertile location for great art and entertainment remote from tyrannical industry capitals.
+Mourning Dove Films is located in the small city of Peoria—a historic part of Central Illinois that once was an entertainment Mecca in the days of vaudeville and theater palaces.
+Rich with a burgeoning independent filmmaking community, Peoria has potential to become prominent as a fertile location for great art and entertainment remote from the despotic mainstream film industry.

 About Will Jacobs, founder and filmmaker

 In lieu of the depravity and decadence of Hollywood, founder Will Jacobs saw potential for a subversive independent film industry in the Midwest.
 “There is the expression that a poet must not avert his eyes from the world, but facing the unprecedented ugliness of modernity is no easy task.
 It is my great objective to initiate a spiritual renascence in cinema—to bring forth films of Beauty, Goodness, and Truth.”